Fitness Testing

-The 6 Minute Walk test is part of the Senior Fitness Test Protocol, and is designed to test the functional fitness of seniors.
-It is an adaptation of the Cooper 12 minute run.
-For people who use orthopedic devices when walking, as well as people who have difficulty balancing, there is an alternative 2 minute step in place test.
+The 6-Minute Walk test (6MWT) is designed to test the functional fitness of seniors.
+It is an adaptation of the Cooper 12-minute run.
+The 6-Minute Walk test is part of the Senior Fitness Test Protocol.
+For people who use orthopedic devices when walking, as well as people who have difficulty balancing, there is an alternative 2-minute step in place test.

 purpose: This test measures aerobic fitness